SvenKoos/Smart-Watchy/README.md

 The list of messages is limited to last 20 entries.

-A single message is shortend to the size of the watch display (no scrolling).
+A single message is shortend to the size of the watch display (no scrolling on Watchy).

 ## Mobile app: ESP-Alerts-for-Android